P fimbriae

-P fimbriae (also known as pyelonephritis-associated pili) or P pili or Pap are chaperone-usher type (specifically of the π family) fimbrial appendages found on the surface of many Escherichia coli bacteria.
-The P fimbriae is considered to be one of the most important virulence factor in uropathogenic E. coli and plays an important role in upper urinary tract infections.
+P fimbriae (also known as pyelonephritis-associated pili, P pili, or Pap) are chaperone-usher type (specifically of the π family) fimbrial appendages found on the surface of many Escherichia coli bacteria.
+The P fimbria is considered to be one of the most important virulence factor in uropathogenic E. coli and plays an important role in upper urinary tract infections.
 P fimbriae mediate adherence to host cells, a key event in the pathogenesis of urinary tract infections.

 Structure and expression

 P fimbriae are large, linear structures projecting from the surface of the bacterial cell.
 With lengths of 1-2um, the pili can be larger than the diameter of the bacteria itself.
 The main body of the fimbriae is composed of approx. 1000 copies of the major fimbrial subunit protein PapA, forming a helical rod.
 The short fimbrial tip is made of the subunits PapK, PapE, PapF and the tip adhesin PapG, which mediates the binding.

-The fimbriae is assembled by a chaperone-usher system, and proteins required for the assembly are expressed by the Pap operon, which is located on pathogenicity islands.
+The fimbria is assembled by a chaperone-usher system, and proteins required for the assembly are expressed by the Pap operon, which is located on pathogenicity islands.
 The genes of the Pap operon encode five structural proteins (PapA, PapK, PapE, PapF and PapG), four proteins involved in the transport and assembly (PapD, PapH, PapC, PapJ) and two proteins (PapB, PapI) regulating the operon expression.